What tools are needed to build a boat?

 A carpenter's bevel is very useful if you need to measure angles and reproduce them.

-A compas is a great tool to have around if you need to quickly measure and reproduce a distance.
+A compass is a great tool to have around if you need to quickly measure and reproduce a distance.
 Useful to draw circles too.

 Cutting and Shaping Tools